 - 14th Century - The Arab astronomer and engineer Ibn al-Shatir (of the Iranian Maragha school of astronomy) refines and improves the accuracy of the geocentric Ptolemaic model and develops the first accurate model of lunar motion.

-- 15th Century - The Persian astronomer and mathematician Ali Qushji rejects the Aristotelian notion of a stationary Earth in favour of a rotating Earth.
+- 15th Century - The Turkish/Persian astronomer and mathematician Ali Qushji rejects the Aristotelian notion of a stationary Earth in favour of a rotating Earth.

 - 15th Century - Somayaji Nilakantha of the Kerala school of astronomy and mathematics in southern India develops a computational system for a partially heliocentric planetary model in which Mercury, Venus, Mars, Jupiter and Saturn orbit the Sun, which in turn orbits the Earth.